openstack-archive/kloudbuster/doc/source/quickstart_docker.rst

 KloudBuster Docker Container Quick Start Guide
 ==============================================

-The KloudBuster Docker container provides a quick way to use KloudBuster if you are already familiar with Docker.
+The recommended way to install KloudBuster is using Docker as it is the simplest.

 Prerequisites
 -------------